cloudedbats/cloudedbats_wurb_2024/README.md

 First step is to check that Python is installed.
 Then the WURB-2024 has to be installed.
+Dependent on how Python is installed on your computer you may have to type in the whole path to Python.

     git clone https://github.com/cloudedbats/cloudedbats_wurb_2024.git
     cd cloudedbats_wurb_2024/